flancia-coop/doc.anagora.org/fellowship-of-the-link.md

     - Just like [POSSE](https://indieweb.org/POSSE) there should also be link once and archive yourselv
     - These systems should be able to talk to each other and share and replicate their resources
 - Jerry
     - How does this survive though?
-My harddrives don't survive me
+My hard drives don't survive me
 - Chris
     - We have this problem with music - we saw how a lot of that music got lost.
     - Tip of the iceburg - so much history is lost